-With the Physical Pendulum Calculator, you can compute the frequency and period of a physical pendulum.
-The text describes what exactly the physical pendulum is and how a moment of inertia affects its oscillations.
-You will also learn the equation describing the period of a physical pendulum and what radius of its swings is.
+With the physical pendulum calculator, you can compute the frequency and period of a physical pendulum.
+The text describes what exactly a physical pendulum is and how the moment of inertia affects its oscillations.
+You will also learn the equation describing the period of a physical pendulum and what the radius of its swings is.

 The period of a physical pendulum

 - – Moment of inertia (see moment of inertia calculator);

 - – Distance from the center of mass to the pivot point.

 The moment of inertia in the formula must be computed with respect to the pivot.
 On the Earth's surface, the acceleration due to gravity is .
 The combination,

 that appears in the equation for the period of a physical pendulum is called radius of oscillations .
 It has a dimension of length.
 Two different pendulums with the same radius of oscillations have the same period.

 The period of oscillation depends on the mass of the object and its moment of inertia.
 Moment of inertia tells us how mass is distributed in the object.